History of the Clan Lindsay Gatherings

-The Gathering will commence on Saturday 7th September at the Loch Fyne Hotel, Inveraray, Evening entertainment will be provided at the hotel, with supper, and Members are encouraged to stay overnight in the hotel, or close by.
+The Gathering will commence at noon on Saturday 7th September at the Loch Fyne Hotel, Inveraray.
+Evening entertainment will be provided at the hotel, with supper, and Members are encouraged to stay overnight in the hotel, or close by.

 Inveraray is the traditional county town of Argyll and the ancestral seat of the Dukes of Argyll, Chiefs of the Clan Campbell whose family have resided in Inveraray since the early 15th century.

 Lunch will be served at the Loch Fyne Hotel before a guided tour of Inveraray Castle, which was designed by Roger Morris and decorated by Robert Mylne.
 Its fairy-tale façade houses an equally enchanting interior and the castle’s beautifully maintained garden and expansive estate offers some beautiful walks.

 Afternoon tea will be provided on our return to the Loch Fyne Hotel, which is a four star AA awarded hotel and spa with uninterrupted views of Loch Fyne and beyond to the Cowal Hills.

 For those staying on the Saturday night, we have planned some sensational after dinner entertainment but, as always, we hope that Members will volunteer their musical and performing skills for our enjoyment.

 There is plenty more to see in the area: